Roles and Ikigai: Where the Models Overlap

 Ikigai holds that your optimal path sits at the intersection of all four.
 Work in the overlap of just three creates imbalance — passion without income, skill without meaning, income without engagement.

-How the assessment measures the same four dimensions
+How the assessment relates to the four circles

 Where the models diverge